Physical Education, '15

 In just his second season with Proctor High School Varsity Baseball, he led the Phantoms to clinch the Marble Valley League D Division title.
 After only two wins in his first season, Perrone brought the team to a 14-3 record that season and claimed the division championship to garner a number seed in the state playoffs, an achievement that also earned him Marble Valley League Coach of the Year.

 Eventually, his success called him home.

 "It has always been a dream to coach at Warrensburg, so I'm very excited and thankful to get this opportunity," he said.

 In his first season as Head Football Coach for the Burgers, Perrone said he is excited not only to coach at his alma mater, but also to have his father standing on the sidelines as his assistant.

-“He coached me when I was a high school football player and has always been a great role model and mentor.
-It’s a tremendous opportunity getting to share this experience with him,” said Perrone.
+"He coached me when I was a high school football player and has always been a great role model and mentor.
+It's a tremendous opportunity getting to share this experience with him," Perrone said.

-Looking ahead, Perrone said his goal for his career is to share his love and passion for athletics and fitness to both his students and his athletes.
+Looking ahead, Perrone said his goal for his career is to share his love and passion for athletics and fitness to both students and athletes.